dpup/node-logg/README.md

     logger.info('This will not show up');
     logger.warn('But warnings will', new Error('aargg'));

-Loggers are arranged in a hierarchy based on their names, separated by `.`.
+Loggers are arranged in a hierarchy based on their names, separated by dots.
 Log reporting levels are inherited based on the hierarchy, INFO being the default level.
-For example, the following will silence everything but errors from within `subproject`:
+For example, the following will silence everything but errors within the `subproject` namespace:

     var a = logging.getLogger('project.subproject.foo');
     var b = logging.getLogger('project.subproject.bar');